kissgyorgy/my-stars/README.md

 - [skywalker212/tiny-shell](https://github.com/skywalker212/tiny-shell) - A bash-like shell that performs basic functions of a shell.
 Made as a project for my course of System Software.
 - [yrutschle/sslh](https://github.com/yrutschle/sslh) - Applicative Protocol Multiplexer (e.g. share SSH and HTTPS on the same port)
 - [Tarsnap/scrypt](https://github.com/Tarsnap/scrypt) - The scrypt key derivation function was originally developed for use in the Tarsnap online backup system and is designed to be far more secure against hardware brute-force attacks than alternative functions such as PBKDF2 or bcrypt.
-- [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers
 - [nelhage/reptyr](https://github.com/nelhage/reptyr) - Reparent a running program to a new terminal
 - [perusio/nginx-auth-request-module](https://github.com/perusio/nginx-auth-request-module) - A Nginx module that enables authorizations on sub-requests
 - [Yubico/yubico-piv-tool](https://github.com/Yubico/yubico-piv-tool) - Command line tool for the YubiKey PIV application